ISISComputingGroup/ibex_developers_manual/Sprint-Review.md

 > [Wiki](Home) > [Processes](Processes) > [Sprint Review](Sprint-Review)

-This is a review within the team, demonstartions with our users take place with releases at the start of each program increment.
+This is a review within the team, demonstrations with our users take place with releases at the start of each program increment.

 ### Preparation
 At least two working days before the review: